You are in:

 TMBinnova challenge in Passeig de Gràcia

-The station is debuting an interactive sound and visual installation to improve the user's travel experience through artificial intelligence.
+An interactive sound and visual installation to improve the user's travel experience through artificial intelligence.

 The connecting corridor between metro lines 3 and 4, measuring 237 meters in length, is the longest in the network and is also one of the areas slated for updates as part of the metro’s ongoing improvement processes.
 It is one of the best‑known and most frequently used sections by passengers and, at the same time, one of the most controversial due to its construction characteristics.